Katharine McPhee and David Foster Are Married

 Katharine McPhee and David Foster are officially husband and wife!

 A source tells E!
-News that the musical pair tied the knot during a romantic ceremony today at the church of St. Yeghiche in London.
+News exclusively that the musical pair tied the knot during a romantic ceremony today at the church of St. Yeghiche in London.
 Their family and friends, including David's daughters Sara and Erin Foster, were in attendance for what is Foster's fifth wedding and Katharine's second.

 "Exactly 13 years ago today my very first single, 'Somewhere Over The Rainbow,' was released right after Idol.
 Today...
 I'm marrying the man who produced it," she posted on Instagram earlier in the day.
 "Life is full of beautiful coincidences, isn't it?
 Thank you for taking me over the rainbow, David."